MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 that's all is needed at the moment.
 Data API builder is ready to be run.

 > **BEST PRACTICE**: It is recommended to use the _singular_ form for entities names.
 For GraphQL, the Data API builder engine will automatically use the correct plural form to generate the final GraphQL schema whenever a _list_ of entity items will be returned.
-More on this behavior in the [GraphQL documentation](./../graphql.md).
+More on this behaviour in the [GraphQL documentation](./../graphql.md).

 ## Start Data API builder for Azure Cosmos DB

-Run the below command (this starts the engine with default config `dab-config.json`, use option --config otherwise):
+Run the below command (this will start the engine with default config `dab-config.json`, use option --config otherwise):

 ```dos
 dab start
 ```

-Once it's successfully started, then you'll see something like:
+Once it is successfully started, then you'll see something like:

 ```text
 info: Azure.DataApiBuilder.Service.Startup[0]